bryantco/bryantco.github.io/docs/index.markdown

 list_title: ' '
 ---

 Hi there!
-I am a current <a href="https://harris.uchicago.edu/academics/degrees/ma-public-policy-certificate-research-methods-macrm/program-overview" target="_blank">M.A. in Public Policy, Certificate in Research Methods (MACRM)</a> student at the University of Chicago.
-I am interested in using applied microeconomics & econometrics to tackle questions in economic inequality & urban policy.
+I am a graduating <a href="https://harris.uchicago.edu/academics/degrees/ma-public-policy-certificate-research-methods-macrm/program-overview" target="_blank">M.A. in Public Policy, Certificate in Research Methods (MACRM)</a> student at the University of Chicago.
+I am broadly interested in education policy and applying causal inference & computational methods to study questions relating to education equity.

 I previously received my B.S. in Economics/Mathematics and B.A. in International Relations from the University of Southern California. <br>